psu-psychology/psychopy_pavlovia_workshop/README.md

 # Psychopy Pavlovia Workshop

 These files support a set of workshops that Allison Link presented to the Penn State Cognitive Area on 2020-09-02.
-The workshop(s) focus on the use of PsychoPy and Pavlovia
+The workshop(s) focus on the use of PsychoPy and Pavlovia.

+Instructions for installing PsychoPy on Mac OS and Windows can be found in [this PDF](pdf/PsychoPy_Python_Installation.pdf).

 ## Components